โž—Linear Algebra and Differential Equations

 Bifurcation Theory

-• Studies how equilibrium structure changes with parameters—as a parameter crosses a critical value, equilibria can appear, disappear, or exchange stability
+Bifurcation theory studies how the equilibrium structure of a system changes as a parameter varies.
+As a parameter crosses a critical value (the bifurcation point), equilibria can appear, disappear, or exchange stability.

 Stability of Periodic Solutions

-• Floquet theory extends eigenvalue analysis to periodic orbits—instead of the Jacobian, you analyze the monodromy matrix over one period
+Floquet theory extends eigenvalue analysis from equilibrium points to periodic orbits.
+Instead of the Jacobian, you analyze the monodromy matrix, which describes how small perturbations evolve over one full period of the orbit.

 Center Manifold Theory

-Compare: Bifurcation analysis vs. center manifold reduction—bifurcation theory asks what happens when parameters change, while center manifold theory asks how can we simplify the analysis.
-Often used together: reduce to the center manifold first, then study bifurcations on that reduced system.
+Compare: Bifurcation analysis vs. center manifold reduction.
+Bifurcation theory asks what happens when parameters change, while center manifold theory asks how can we simplify the analysis.
+They're often used together: reduce to the center manifold first, then study bifurcations on that reduced system.

 Quick Reference Table